|

 15 Nov 1985 Trophy award |

-Again, the Kittyhawk Trophy was won. | |
+Again, the Kittyhawk Trophy was won. | ||

-| 13 Jan 1986 Hornets on show |
+13 Jan 1986 Hornets on show |

 Two F/A-18 Hornets from 2 OCU Williamtown visited. | ||

-| 31 Mar 1986 Malaysia close-down |
+31 Mar 1986 Malaysia close-down |

-3 Squadron became the last RAAF Fighter Squadron to be based in the Malaysia / Singapore region, ending an eventful 28-year commitment.
-All aircraft, equipment and most personnel (over 250) transferred to 79 Squadron. | ||
+3 Squadron concluded its long occupancy in the Malaysia / Singapore region, ending an eventful 28-year commitment.
+All aircraft, equipment and most personnel (over 250) were transferred to 79 Squadron. | ||

 |